Financial Analysis: Baltic International USA (BISA) vs. Its Rivals

 |2.51

-As a group, “Holding & other investment offices” companies have a potential upside of 84.20%.
-Given Baltic International USA’s rivals higher possible upside, analysts clearly believe Baltic International USA has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 83.29%.
+Given Baltic International USA’s rivals higher probable upside, analysts plainly believe Baltic International USA has less favorable growth aspects than its rivals.

 60.1% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-29.4% of Baltic International USA shares are owned by company insiders.
-Comparatively, 23.8% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+29.4% of Baltic International USA shares are owned by insiders.
+Comparatively, 23.8% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary